 We switched over to using sand as litter the same time we installed the final version of the droppings boards.
 One of the benefits of droppings boards AND sand is that they allow for the removal of a significant amount of moisture from the coop.
 Removing droppings from the coop keeps it drier, reducing the risk of frostbite, the risk of bumblefoot infections, and makes the air healthier for them to breathe.

 I use a 12″ taping knife to scrape down the droppings boards once each morning and the coop is CLEAN the rest of the day!
 The droppings go into the compost pile where they will become the best garden fertilizer available!

 One of the useful things about a droppings board is that it provides the opportunity to learn what is happening with the chickens during the night and early morning hours.
-Sometimes there will have been a scuffle and blood that otherwise would have disappeared into the bedding and droppings will be visible on the DB.
-That alerts me to look for a victim who may need first-aid or to be segregated from the flock so she has time to heal and isn’t injured further.
+Sometimes there will have been a scuffle and blood that otherwise would have disappeared into the litter and droppings will be visible on the DB.
+That alerts me to look for a victim who may be sick, or injured and in need of attention.

 This particular morning, I found many new feather shaft casings on the DB, which told me that the hens’ new feathers were emerging, which is painful for chickens and they should not be handled if at all possible.
 The removal of the waxy casings isn’t painful but the emerging, vein-filled feather shafts are.